ikanisa/abareyo/reports/2024-07-fullstack-refactor.md

 - Replaced the legacy Supabase bootstrapper used by remaining admin APIs with a thin wrapper around the shared service client, preventing future drift even before every route is migrated.
+- Normalised the typed Supabase schema to include admin RBAC tables and metadata (permissions, role links, timestamps), unblocking type-safe usage of the shared service client in the migrated routes.

 ## Follow-Ups
 - Expand unit coverage around the new helpers (e.g. mock Supabase env states).